Danielkis97/Superspeed-Seeds-Racing-Royale/README.md

     *   **Roaming Fudders:** Basic enemies bouncing off walls (types vary by world).
     *   **Homing Fudders:** Some enemies will track you down!
     *   **Seedslingers (Shooters):** Stationary turrets firing projectiles.
 Appear from Level 10 onwards.
-    *   **David:** The relentless founder appears in later levels, homing in and performing devastating dashes.
+    *   **David:** The relentless founder appears in later levels(20+), homing in and performing devastating dashes.
 *   **Power-Ups:** Grab temporary boosts:
     *   ❄️ **Freeze:** Slows down all enemies for 2 seconds.
     *   🧲 **Magnet:** Pulls nearby Seeds towards you for 3 seconds.
     *   🛡️ **Shield:** (In-Game Shop) Provides a one-hit temporary shield.
+    *   🪢 **Multiplier:** Souble seeds picked up for a set amount of time.
 *   **Upgrade Systems:**
     *   **In-Game Shop (Seeds):** Spend collected Seeds mid-run to upgrade Speed, increase Seed/Enemy counts, buy a one-hit Shield, slow enemies, or purchase extra Checkpoint uses.
-    *   **Repayment Vault (SCC):** Use **SuperCollateral Coins** (earned from Achievements) for *permanent* upgrades like base speed boosts, starting shields, cooldown reductions, larger pickup radius, passive enemy slowing aura, and more!
+    *   **Repayment Vault (SUPR):** Use **SUPR Coins** (earned from Achievements) for *permanent* upgrades like base speed boosts, starting shields, cooldown reductions, larger pickup radius, passive enemy slowing aura, and more!
 *   **Checkpoint System:** Start with a base number of checkpoints (plus vault upgrades).
 Click the Checkpoint button strategically to save your progress mid-run.
 *   **Challenging Minigames:** Encounter random minigames after levels for bonus Seeds or SCC:
     *   🌾 **Seed Harvest Frenzy:** Collect seeds against the clock.
     *   ☠️ **David's Revenge:** Survive David's relentless pursuit.
     *   🌀 **Inverse Gauntlet:** Navigate a deadly obstacle course with reversed controls.
-*   **Achievements & Hall of Seeds:** Unlock dozens of achievements across Bronze, Silver, and Gold tiers, earning SCC rewards.
+*   **Achievements & Hall of Seeds:** Unlock dozens of achievements across Bronze, Silver, and Gold tiers, earning SUPR rewards.
 Track your progress and stats in the Hall of Seeds.
 *   **Seederboard:** Compete for the best times and highest levels reached.
 Save your score after each run!
 *   **Story & Lore:** Unravel the saga through an introductory video (requires MoviePy/NumPy).
 *   **Difficulty Modes:** Choose between Normal and Hard (more/faster enemies).